 Skimming fraud is a type of white-collar crime that involves taking the cash of a business prior to entering it into the accounting system.
-Skimming is an “off-book” fraud because the cash theft has occurred before it is entered into the bookkeeping system; thus, it is never reported on the company’s accounting records.
-Individuals are also vulnerable, and can experience ATM, debit card, and credit card skimming.
+Skimming is an “off-book” fraud because the cash theft has occurred before it is entered into the bookkeeping system.
+Thus, it is never reported on the company’s accounting records.

 Among other types of white-collar crimes, skimming is the simplest form of fraud.
-However, skimming is the most difficult to detect because it does not have audit trails that can reveal the source of the theft.
+However, skimming is the most difficult to detect because it does not leave audit trails that can reveal the source of the theft.
 Frequently, skimming is detected by accident.
-However, in some cases, businesses can suspect potential fraud by discovering lower than expected revenue.
+However, in some cases, businesses may suspect potential fraud by discovering lower than expected revenue.

 Skimming is a slang word.
 The legal term for skimming fraud is defalcation.